ghackett/ProviderOne/README.md

 - Views are supported exactly like Tables (except with some sanity checking so you can't edit view records).
 This means that every view must still contain an _id column, just like tables.
 If you don't have an _id to select from, you should be able to include a `SELECT 0 AS '_id'` style hack to fake an _id column in your CREATE VIEW statement.
 - All sqlite column names must be lowercase and underscored, i.e. my_column_name.
 In java, you would call getMyColumnName() to fetch the value of that column, or isMyColumnNameSet() to find out if that column is current loaded in that object.

+## Supported Column Types

+ProviderOne supports a number of standard and non-standard sqlite column types.
+While the sqlite doesn't care about columns types, java does.
+So these types are used to determine what type of object the column should map to.
+You'll notice that all of the java types are Objects instead of primitives, so that they can also be set to null.
+Below is a list of the supported column types and the java types they map to.

+- INT, INTEGER => Integer
+- TEXT, STRING, VARCHAR, CLOB => String
+- DOUBLE, REAL, NUMERIC => Double
+- FLOAT => Float
+- LONG => Long
+- BOOL, BOOLEAN => Boolean
+- CHAR, CHARACTER => Character
+- BLOB => ByteBuffer
+- DATETIME, DATE, TIMESTAMP => Long (time in millis, with helper methods to convert to and from Date objects)

+It's also worth noting that the `_id` column of every table/view will be treated as a Long, regardless of it's sqlite type.

 ## Running the Rails app

 This project was built using ruby v1.9.3-rc1 and rails v3.1.0.
 If you have both of those installed, you should be able to start the rails app pretty quickly.
 In your terminal, navigate to the project folder/ruby/ProviderOne, type `bundle install` then `rails server`.
 Once the server is running, point your browser to http://localhost:3000 and you should be good to go.